MIDS Mappings

 • owl:intersectionOf: The MIDS element maps exactly to a combination of terms in the standard.
 The combination is specified in the sssom:object_match_field column (|-delimited), but only once for one of the combination member rows.
 It is in theory possible that a MIDS element maps to multiple overlapping combinations of terms in the mapped standard.
 This is similar to the logic of an AND operator.

-• sssom:object_id: ID of a term in the mapped standard.
+• sssom:object_id: MUST.
+ID of a term in the mapped standard.

-• sssom:creator_id: An ID for the creator of the mapping in the SSSOM format.
+• sssom:creator_id: MUST.
+An ID for the creator of the mapping in the SSSOM format.

-• sssom:subject_type: The type of property of the MIDS element.
+• sssom:subject_type: OPTIONAL.
+The type of property of the MIDS element.
 Currently defined as rdf property.

-• sssom:object_type: The type of property of the term in the standard.
+• sssom:object_type: OPTIONAL.
+The type of property of the term in the standard.

-• sssom:mapping_date: ISO date of when the mapping was asserted by the author.
+• sssom:mapping_date: MUST.
+ISO date of when the mapping was asserted by the author.

 Interpretation of the Mappings

-Often, the ultimate outcome of MIDS is a level score for each processed specimen.
+The ultimate outcome of a MIDS calculation is a level score for each processed specimen.
 A level is reached if all MIDS elements that are defined at that level or below it, have non-null values for any of the provided mappings.
 This includes a single narrowMatch or exactMatch, or a complete combination of intersectionOf, for each Element.

 SSSOM